- Safety with Brazing and Soldering

-- The inherent risk of using and open flame around combustible materials.
-Always make sure you have a plan and use preventive techniques such as wet rags and fire proof clothe or barriers.
+- The inherent risk of using an open flame around combustible materials.
+Always make sure you have a plan and use preventive techniques such as wet rags and fireproof clothe or barriers.
 This is especially true when soldering around wood or even outside (around a condenser) where pine needles or leaves can easily catch fire and spread rapidly.
 Always have either a hose or fire extinguisher handy.

 HVACR Pipe Soldering Brazing - Refrigeration Systems

 Every plumber and many HVAC technicians have had the privilege and frustration of attempting to solder a copper water pipe that has a leaking valve which prevents the complete shut off of water flow.
 These plumbers and technicians know it is impossible to solder copper water pipes that have water in them or flowing through it.
 The water has to be drained from the pipe and the pipe must be dry and clean before soldering can begin.
 So if we have a valve that won’t hold the water back or even piping systems with the water shut off valves but have piping running up multiple levels with no isolation and the water keeps migrating back to where you want to solder, how do we keep the water from the location where we are soldering?

 The Bread Trick